 - Archived 2012-2013 topics: Ornate Lorikeet (Trichoglossus ornatus): request for information

 - Rio de Janeiro Antbird (Cercomacra brasiliana): request for information

-- Archived 2010-2011 topics: Cochabamba Mountain-finch (Compsospiza garleppi): request for information
+- Archived 2012-2013 topics: Blue-bellied Parrot (Triclaria malachitacea): request for recent information